 Over two levels.
 Three bedrooms: 2 x double and 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Living room with wood burning stove and window seat.

 Electric panel heating, wood burning stove.
 Electric oven and hob, dishwasher, washer/dryer.
 TV, iPod dock, WiFi, selection of books, games, DVDs.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate available.
-Off road parking for 2 cars.
+Designated parking for 2 cars.
 Two decking areas with garden furniture and large garden with enchanting views.
 Sorry no pets and no smoking.
 Beach, shop and pub 5 mins walk.
 Note: Max 4 adults.

 Pentewan is a delightful coastal village set back from the sandy expanse of Pentewan Beach.
 The village shop and pub draw visitors from far and wide, while the beach is good for children.
 The coastal path passes through the village and as it climbs up the cliffside towards Mevagissey, the views across the bay toward Devon in the far distance are breathtaking.
 Good cycle paths pass close by the village, there is a great river close by for fishing enthusiasts, the Lost Gardens of Heligan are just a short walk away, and the historic and scenic Charlestown harbour is also close by.
 The nearby fishing village of Mevagissey offers many restaurants and fresh harbour fish, while the Eden Project is within easy reach and well worth a visit.